Contrast-Security-OSS/docs/content/installation/python/PythonOverview.md

 ## Use the Agent

 To start protecting your application, download the Python agent and service, and create a configuration file as described in [Python Agent Installation](installation-python.html#python-install).
-The Python agent is installed as a standard Python package, and communicates with a standalone Go service that runs outside your application.
+The Python agent is installed as a standard Python package, and communicates with a standalone Contrast Service that runs outside your application.